 - Is the vessel structurally sound?

 - Who is the manufacturer of the vessel and is there a model number?

 - What is dust Kst and Pmax – same questions as required for new installations?

 - Have vent calculations been run on the vessel per current NFPA Standards?

 - Has a documented Dust Hazard Analysis (DHA) been performed?

 IEP Technologies/ HOERBIGER Safety Solutions has extensive application experience in designing and installing explosion venting systems.
-Every application should be considered unique; SysTech can assist you in determining if explosion venting is the best choice for your situation and installation questions that need to be answered up front.
-All design considerations are in accordance with NFPA 68: Standard on Explosion Protection by Deflagration Venting, latest edition.
+Every application should be considered unique; SysTech can assist you in determining if explosion venting is the best choice for your situation and installation questions that need to be answered upfront.
+All design considerations are in accordance with NFPA 68: Standard on Explosion Protection by Deflagration Venting, the latest edition.

 SysTech is the place to go for your explosion panel and vent needs.
 We’ll show you how to get it done in a reasonable manner, at a reasonable cost, within an effective time frame that you require.
 Let us provide the answers and solve your problem if and when it exists – give us a call at 800-456-9460.
 We assist with both retrofit and new systems including matching vents by other manufacturers if a direct replacement is needed.
 We’re here to help!